ACM40960/mathematical-modelling-of-race-lines/README.md

-# This branch is for initial research that we will be doing for our fianl project proposal.
+# This branch is for initial research that we will be doing for our final project proposal.

 More info here - [Github Projects](https://github.com/orgs/ACM40960/projects/1)